NicholasSynovic/nicholassynovic.github.io/content/summaries/rich-feature-hierarchies-for-accurate-object-detection-and-semantic-segmentation.md

 The following relevant work can be found in the [Citations](#citations) section of this article.

-2. N. Dalal and B. Triggs.
-Histograms of oriented gradients for human detection.
+2. N. Dalal and B. Triggs. *Histograms of oriented gradients for human detection*.
 In CVPR, 2005.
+3. B. Alexe, T. Deselaers, and V. Ferrari. *Measuring the objectness of image windows*.
+TPAMI, 2012.
+4. J. Uijlings, K. van de Sande, T. Gevers, and A. Smeulders. *Selective search for object recognition*.
+IJCV, 2013.
+5. I. Endres and D. Hoiem. *Category independent object proposals*.
+In ECCV, 2010\.
+6. J. Carreira and C. Sminchisescu. *CPMC: Automatic object segmentation using constrained parametric min-cuts*.
+TPAMI, 2012.
+7. P. Arbel´aez, J. Pont-Tuset, J. Barron, F. Marques, and J. Malik. *Multiscale combinatorial grouping*.
+In CVPR, 2014.
+8. D. Cires¸an, A. Giusti, L. Gambardella, and J. Schmidhuber. *Mitosis detection in breast cancer histology images with deep neural networks*.
+In MICCAI, 2013.

 ### Methodology